cbartram/Nest/README.md

 | `apiKey`       | String        | This value comes with special privileges to tell the Nest servers how often the client wielding the api key can call the backend.
 This value will not change.                                                                                                     |
 | `clientId`     | String        | The Client Id is a unique string which is used by the Nest API to identify which client or application is calling the backend resources.                                                                                                                          |

-Retrieving these values can be somewhat cumbersome but I will do my best to make the process as painless as possible.
+Retrieving these values is a one time process than can be somewhat cumbersome.
+Below is an in depth tutorial of each step with helpful images to guide you to the security credentials you need.
+The whole process should take less than 10 minutes!

 ## Obtaining Nest Security Credentials